santiagobarreda/brms_tools/docs/week-2.md

 Now our model is trying to guess the value of a single parameter ($a$), and we expect this parameter to be equal to $\mu$ since it is being multiplied by a 'predictor' with a constant value of 1.

 This kind of model is called an 'Intercept only' model.
 Regression models are really about representing *differences*, differences between groups and across conditions.
 When you are encoding differences, you need an overall reference point.
-For example, saying that somethgin is 5 miles north is only interpretable given some reference point.
+For example, saying that something is 5 miles north is only interpretable given some reference point.
 The 'reference point' used by your model is called your 'Intercept'.
-Basically, our model consists *only* of a single reference point, the intercept $a$.
+Basically, our model consists *only* of a single reference point, the intercept.
+Also, when a predictor is just being multiplied by 1, we can just omit it from the regression model (but its still secretly there).

+Our complete model is now:

+$$
+\begin{split}
+f0 = Intercept + \varepsilon  \\
+\varepsilon \sim \mathcal{N}(0,\sigma) \\
+\end{split}
+$$

+Put in English, each line in the model says the following:

+  * f0 is equal to the sum the intercept and error.

+  * the error is also drawn from a normal distribution with a mean of 0 and a standard deviation of $\sigma$.
+This distribution represents all deviation in f0 around the mean f0 for the sample.

 Generally, model formulas in R have the form: